wneessen/go-mail/README.md

 * [ ] Support for different encodings

 ## Examples
-The packageis shipped with example code.
+The package is shipped with example code.
 Check it out on the packages [GoDoc page](https://pkg.go.dev/github.com/wneessen/go-mail#pkg-examples)